Bayreuth Festival

 Bayreuth, Germany

-TICKET INFORMATION
+2026 TICKET INFORMATION

-Members have the opportunity to purchase Festival tickets (subject to availability) through the Wagner Society of New York – we typically request a block of tickets during the fourth week of August.
+Members of the Wagner Society of New York have the opportunity to purchase Festival tickets (subject to availability) through the Society.
+We will request a block of premium seating tickets to:

-Priority will first be given to Members who have not received tickets recently, and then by order of receipt of application.
+Priority is first given to Members who have not received tickets recently, and then by order of receipt of application.
 Note that a contribution equal to 15% of the ticket price will be added.
 If, after submitting your request to WSNY, you obtain tickets through a different source please advise us as soon as possible.

 OTHER WAYS TO OBTAIN BAYREUTH TICKETS